scala/scala-lang/blog/_posts/2016-11-30-spores-release.md

 Spores provide a way to control what a closures captures, and thus hopes to make it easier to operate with them in concurrent and distributed enviornments.
-The key idea is to capture more type information tha a standard closure, and to use this type information to have more fine-grained control over the closures's environment.
+The key idea is to capture more type information than a standard closure, and to use this type information to have more fine-grained control over the closures's environment.